Hurricane-force winds expected from the Southern Rockies to the High Plains this weekend - KESQ

 (CNN) — A storm system moving through the Western United States will move through the Rockies and into the Plains over the weekend, bringing intense winds stretching from the Southwest to the Upper Midwest.

-Wind alerts are in effect for nearly 25 million people across 15 states from Arizona to Minnesota.
+Wind alerts are in effect for nearly 18 million people from Texas to North Dakota.

 The greatest threat of 100 mph winds will be near the base of the Rocky Mountain Foothills and will include areas near Boulder and Fort Collins, Colorado, according to the National Weather Service in Denver.